tiket-dev/slate/source/includes/_g_deposit_payment.md

 # Deposit Payment

-They are 2 tipe of payment method
+There are 2 tipe of payment method

-1. Regular Payment
+1. **Regular Payment**
-    payment handle by Tiket.com
+    Payment handled by Tiket.com
-2. Deposit Payment
+2. **Deposit Payment**
-    Payment handle by partner
+    Payment handled by partner

-The default of the payment method is "Regular payment", to change to "Deposit payment" please follow the instructions below:
+The default of the payment method is "Regular payment".
+To change to "Deposit payment" please follow the instructions below:

 1. Register your business in https://sandbox.tiket.com/affiliate/
 2. Login with the credentials inputed before